jump-dev/Convex.jl/docs/src/types.md

 `:Infeasible`, `:Unbounded`, `:Indeterminate` or `:Error`.
 If the status is `:Optimal`, `problem.optval` will record the optimum value of the problem.
-The optimal value for each variable `x` participating in the problem can be found in `x.value`.
+The optimal value for each variable `x` participating in the problem can be found in `evaluate(x)`.
 The optimal value of an expression can be found by calling the `evaluate()` function on the expression as
 follows: `evaluate(expr)`.